 As Dwyer says, you might also want to send a non-committal text like this one, as a way of offering support, without adding to a friend's stress.

 Simply send the text, set the food (or whatever else) down outside, and go on your merry way.
-It'll be a godsend for anyone who needs a little love, but you suspect doesn't want to hang out IRL right now.
+It'll be a godsend for anyone who needs a little love, but you think doesn't want to hang out IRL right now.

 "It won't be like this forever!"